imroc/req/README.md

 opt.ResponseBody = false
 client.R().Get("https://www.baidu.com/")

-// You can also enable dump at request level, dump to memory and do not print out
+// You can also enable dump at request level, dump to memory and do not print it out
 // by default, you can call `Response.Dump()` to get the dump result and print
 // only if you want to.
 resp, err := client.R().EnableDump().SetBody("test body").Post("https://httpbin.org/post")